SharokhAtaie/extractify/README.md

 # extractify
-A tool for extract Endpoints, URLs, Parameters and Secrets from contents
+A tool for extract Endpoints, URLs and Secrets from contents

 # Installation
 ```